Spanish Beginners Fast-Track (FLS2130)

 Spanish Beginners Fast-Track provides a systematic approach to acquiring essential grammar structures in a communicative context.
 The module is taught as far as possible in Spanish.

 Spanish Beginners Fast-Track aims to:

-Provide students with a solid foundation of the basic grammatical structures of Spanish and the linguistic tools to enable them to communicate effectively in everyday situations across the four key language skills (listening, speaking, reading and writing)
+- Provide you with a solid foundation of the basic grammatical structures of Spanish and the linguistic tools to enable you to communicate effectively in everyday situations across the four language skills (listening, speaking, reading and writing)

-Enable students to give and understand information and to achieve a confident elementary level of communicative competence in everyday situations.
+- Enable you to give and understand information and to achieve a confident elementary level of communicative competence in everyday situations.

-Provide an introduction to the customs, culture and society of the regions/countries in which Spanish is spoken and to develop student awareness of the general social and cultural background of Spanish.
+- Provide an introduction to the customs, cultures and societies of the regions/countries in which Spanish is spoken and to develop your awareness of the general social and cultural background of Spanish.

 Spanish Beginners Fast-Track exit level is broadly equivalent to A2 Basic User level of the Common European Framework.

 Students who successfully complete this module will progress directly to Spanish Intermediate Fast-Track, FLS2430.